Why mindfulness outside:

 Mindfulness in nature allows us to do two things:

 One – We get to use the sights, sounds, smells and textures of our surroundings to focus our minds in the here and now with greater ease.
+Over time this can develop our capacity to be less reactive and more able to find calm in the storms that exist both in our minds, bodies and day to day lives.

 Two – We begin to develop a deeper connection to nature and the world we live in.
 Feelings of disconnection are common, modern life, social media, lockdowns, eating supermarket food that we don’t know the source of, busy work and family lives; these things can leave us feeling adrift, isolated and at times hopeless and alone.

-Reconnecting to the world we are very much a part of, can aid in, not only alleviating these painful states of being, but actually help us move into deeper states of well being, connectedness, and joy.
+Reconnecting to the world we are very much a part of, can aid in not only alleviating these painful states of being, but actually help us move into deeper states of well-being, connectedness, and joy.

 What does nature based mindfulness involve?